-Parents/guardians can participate in several ways.
-They can pro-actively plan for the financing of their children's post-secondary education by putting aside savings for that purpose and by actively participating in government sponsored mechanisms that facilitate savings for post-secondary education (i.e., Registered Education Savings Plans (RESPs), Canada Education Savings Grants (CESGs)).
-They can also prepare in a non-monetary fashion by encouraging, guiding and supporting their children through their early education, thereby laying the groundwork for successful participation in post-secondary education.
+Parents and guardians can prepare in several ways.
+They can proactively plan for the financing of their children's postsecondary education by putting aside savings for that purpose and by actively participating in government-sponsored mechanisms that facilitate savings for postsecondary education (e.g., Registered Education Savings Plans).
+They can also prepare in a non-monetary fashion by encouraging, guiding and supporting their children through their early education, thereby laying the groundwork for participation in postsecondary education.

-The primary objective of the Survey of Approaches to Educational Planning (SAEP) is to improve our understanding of the processes by which the parents/guardians of children aged 0-17 marshal the monetary and non-monetary resources needed to successfully pursue post-secondary education.
-These include financial saving strategies, parents/guardians' attitudes and values in respect to post-secondary education the child's demonstration of commitment to education through academic performance and extra-curricular involvement.
+The primary objective of the Survey of Approaches to Educational Planning (SAEP) is to gather information about the ways in which the parents and guardians of children aged 0 to 17 marshal the monetary and non-monetary resources needed to pursue postsecondary education, including financial saving strategies, families' attitudes and values with respect to postsecondary education, and barriers to saving or planning for education after high school.

 - Education finance